linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 ### Disable Two-Factor Authentication

-You can disable two-factor authentication for your Linode Manager account at any time.
+You can disable two-factor authentication for your Linode account at any time.
 Here's how:

-1. Log in to the [Linode Manager](https://manager.linode.com).
+1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).
 2. Select the **My Profile** link by clicking on your username at the top of the page:

    ![Select 'My Profile'](security-my-profile.png "Select 'My Profile')